MagdK/portfolio_nextjs/works/begame-transaction-history/begame-transaction-history.md

 - Design system integration: To ensure consistency, I created components for the design system and detailed guidelines to support development and QA teams.

 ## Impact
-The redesigned transactions page resulted in substantial improvements across key areas:
+The redesigned transactions page led to significant improvements, including reduced support inquiries due to a clearer layout and transaction duration information.
+This project demonstrated the value of research and iterative design, as user testing helped inform design choices that addressed pain points and improved both user experience and platform efficiency.

-- <mark>Reduced support inquiries</mark>: With a clearer layout and transaction duration information, users were able to find answers independently, reducing the burden on customer support.
+## But UX is never done...

-- Increased user satisfaction: The improved interface boosted user confidence, leading to more positive feedback and a more satisfying app experience.
+This project was completed four years ago, and looking back, here are a few areas I’d love to improve today:

-- Lower user churn: By improving clarity and reducing friction, the updated transactions page supported user retention and engagement.
+- Measure system usability with a usability scale.

-- Enhanced engagement: With a streamlined, accessible transaction page, users felt more comfortable engaging with the app, likely contributing to increased participation in games and events.
+- Test for accessibility across different devices and user groups.

-- Data-driven insights: The feedback collected throughout the testing and launch phases provided valuable insights for future iterations and enhancements.
+- Improve micro-interactions, especially during loading states.

-## Reflection
+- Conduct more frequent usability testing throughout the product lifecycle.

-This project highlighted the power of research and iterative design in resolving user pain points.
-By actively involving users in the testing process, we were able to make informed design choices that directly addressed their needs and expectations, enhancing both the user experience and the operational efficiency of the platform.
+- Enhance assisted onboarding to help all users quickly understand the updated transaction processes.